Finnoy Travel - Reviews, Stories and Tips

 The Church of St. Lawrence

 Another must-see spot when visiting Vantaa is the Vantaan Pyhän Laurin kirkko, also known as the Church of St. Lawrence.
 It is the city's oldest building, built in 1450.
 The latest research proves that the church has stood in its present location since the 1460s.
 The church previously served the Roman Catholic Church, but it became part of the Evangelical Lutheran Church of Finland only when Lutheranism arrived in Finland.
-A dramatic fire incident eradicated the church in the late 19th century, wherein only the walls and vaults remained.
-There were plans to build a new church completely, but eventually, they decided to restore the old one.
+A dramatic fire incident destroyed the church in the late 19th century, leaving only the walls and vaults.
+There were plans to build a new church, but eventually they decided to restore the old one.
 Renowned Finnish architect Carl Theodor Höijer drew the reconstruction plans.
-As a result of his design, the church of St. Lawrence is a combination of two styles: Medieval and Non-renaissance styles.
-The mixing of styles makes both the interior and external structure of the church to be stunningly beautiful.
+As a result of his design, the church of St. Lawrence is a combination of two styles: the Medieval and Non-Renaissance.
+The mixing of styles makes the interior and exterior of the church stunningly beautiful.
 Around the church, you could enjoy a peaceful walk.

 Pyhän Laurin Kirkko

-Pyhän Laurin Kirkko, also called the Chuknown as St. Lawrence, has withstood the stoodime since 1460 and is now considered the oldest structure in Vantaa.
+Pyhän Laurin Kirkko, also known as St. Lawrence, has stood since 1460 and is now considered the oldest structure in Vantaa.

 Pyhän Laurin Kirkko

-The Church of St. Lawrence's surroundings have also been well preserved, with green, tall, and old trees.
+The surroundings of the Church of St. Lawrence have also been well preserved, with tall, old trees.

 Pyhän Laurin Kirkko